- Place an Ad

 Baby and Kids

 Fashion & Lifestyle

 Garden & DIY

 Sports & Leisure

 We are always eager to hear of unscrupulous traders/advertisers.
 If you have any information you feel would be important, please contact us on 074 9126410.
-Please be assured that your confidentiality would be guaranteed by law under the Data Protection Act (1988).
+Please be assured that your confidentiality will be guaranteed by law under the Data Protection Act 2018.

 All adverts online have a 'Report Ad' link which allows you to highlight adverts which may be abusive or illegal.
 The link can be found on the right hand side, above the advert copy.
 The information you provide will help our customer services team decide the legality of the advert.

-For items that are worth only a few pounds, it's easier and more convenient to pay in cash.
+For items that are worth only a few pounds, it is easier and more convenient to pay in cash.
 To be safe, when you go to visit the person selling the item you are interested in, don’t take more money than you are planning on spending.
 Beware of offers to pay by cheque.
 Cash or bank drafts are safer.

 Unfortunately, we are unable to interfere in the private transactions between a buyer and a seller.
-However, if you can provide us with a letter of complaint, we will keep this on permanent file under the advertiser's records.
-You may wish to contact your local citizen’s advice bureau, who will be able to advise you on the best course of action to take.
-The number for your local office can be found in the phone book.
+However, if you can provide us with a letter of complaint, we will keep this on file under the advertiser's records.
+You may wish to contact your local Citizens Information bureau who will be able to advise you on the best course of action to take.
+The number for your local office can be found online.